Start by clicking on "Fill out the template"

 The user should fill in all the information required to complete the document.
 Once the document is included, the person indicated as the sender (either the mother, father, parents, guardian, or guardians of the child or children) should review the document and, if all information is correct, sign the same.
 This type of letter is usually delivered personally to avoid any delays in communication.

-A Request for Permitted Absences should follow the guidelines provided in 2000 DECS Manual and the 2010 Revised Manual of Regulations for Private Schools in Basic Education as revised by the Department of Education Department Order No. 11 Series of 2011, specifically for stating the reasons that are valid for permitted absences.
+A Request for Permitted Absences should follow the guidelines provided in 2000 DECS Manual and the Department of Education Department Order 88 Series of 2010 as amended by Department Order No. 41 Series of 2022, specifically for stating the reasons that are valid for permitted absences.

 Other laws that relate to the education of children are the Elementary Education Act of 1953, Education Act of 1982, and The Child and Youth Welfare Code, among others.